decretist/Dissertation/Chapter0/chapter0.md

 that by definition the author of the case statements was one and the same person as the author of the first-recension (R1) *dicta*.[^1]

+It is therefore worth explaining in some detail how I came to write a PhD dissertation about an unexpected finding that I was not looking for.

 I worked in information technology as a system administrator and manager for most of the twenty-three years after graduating from UC San Diego in 1984 with an undergraduate degree in History.